Australia wide

 Multicultural NSW

 This state government agency promotes cultural diversity in New South Wales.
-As well as offering interpreting and translating services, it provides grants for multicultural initiatives and holds annual events that promote social cohesion and inclusion.
+As well as interpreting and translating services, it provides grants for multicultural initiatives and holds annual events that promote social cohesion and inclusion.

 NSW Multicultural Health Communication Service